Skip to main content

 What vibe coding means for EDS

-#Vibe coding is AI-assisted development where you describe what you want and let the agent write the code.
-You steer with intent — goal, constraints, context — and iterate from there.
-You spend less time on syntax and more time on the decisions that actually need a human.
+Vibe coding is an AI-assisted development process in which you describe what you want in natural language and let the agent write the code.
+You provide intent, goals, constraints and context, and then iterate from there.
+This approach saves time on syntax and allows you to focus on the decisions that require human input.

 EDS is a good fit for this.
 The architecture is predictable: blocks, scripts, styles, consistent HTML structure.
 An AI agent trained on EDS docs has solid context to work within, which means fewer wrong turns.
-Adobe has published guidance on developing with AI tools for EDS, and there’s an open-source set of EDS Skills on GitHub that give agents accurate knowledge of block patterns and conventions — so the generated code fits the framework rather than fighting it.
+Adobe has published guidance on developing with AI tools for EDS, and there’s an open-source set of EDS Skills on GitHub that give agents accurate knowledge of block patterns and EDS conventions so the generated block code, content structures fit the framework rather than fighting it.

 What attendees built

-#The core exercise was a fullscreen Document Authoring app — an Event Creator that lets authors fill in event details and publish a fully structured EDS page directly into DA, without touching code.
+The core exercise in this lab is to build a full-screen document authoring application.
+In our case, this is an event creator user interface that enables authors to fill in event details and publish a fully structured EDS page directly to DA without having to edit the code.
 After saving, it redirected straight to the new page in the DA editor.
 Everything was built on top of Las Vegas Events, a sample EDS site we prepared for the lab.

 Now for the good news: the Lab Workbook, containing the full lab instructions, and the GitHub repository are still available.
 So you can try it out at any time and learn how to quickly build small apps for da.live.